ANNA MARIE COSTELLO

 TEACHING

-She consistently receives teaching ratings at the very top of the programs in which she teaches, earning an average of 4.7/5.0 at Michigan and an average of 6.8/7.0 at MIT.
+She consistently receives teaching ratings at the very top of the programs in which she teaches, earning an average of 4.5/5.0 at Booth, 4.7/5.0 at Michigan, and an average of 6.8/7.0 at MIT.
 In 2015, she was honored to win MIT Sloan's top teaching award: MBA Teacher of the Year.

 CONTACT